duringhof/AoC_2020/README.md

 1. Clone the project repository: `git clone https://github.com/duringhof/AoC_2020.git`

+2. Create a build directory: `mkdir build && cd build`

-3. Build the project: `make build`
+3. Build the project: `cmake .. && make`

 4. Run one of the resulting executables: `./build/day1` (just pick the day of you want to run!)